The Fukushima meltdown is way too hot for humans

 The robot not only survived Unit 2's mega-radioactivity, it showed Tepco that the floor of the PCV held mud and pebbles thought to be melted fuel debris, adding new wrinkles to the cleanup task.

 In February, Tepco sent a modified version of the same robot back down, where it was able to touch some of the pebbles for the first time.
-The company said the robot was able to take more photos and get radiation and temperature readings without disturbing the surrounding environment.
+The company said the robot was able to grip smaller pebbles with its hand-like attachment, as well as take more photos and get radiation and temperature readings without disturbing the surrounding environment.

 Reconnaissance mission